Notproginfinix/phhusson-treble_experimentations/Realme-8-Pro.md

 **System-as-root | Full VNDK | ARM64**

 Most basic features work perfectly, but some hardware/software components are broken.
-Most minor issues can be automatically fixed by:
+Most minor issues can be automatically fixed by connecting to the internet and doing:

 * Treble Settings → My Device → Apply Presets.
 * Treble Settings → IMS → Install APK for Qualcomm Vendor.